saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_6_transparency_orchestration_layers_v1_9.md

 "This is what we built for," Sarah said quietly.
 "Three agents, one response, complete care coordination."

 The room was silent for a moment.
-Then Jamie grinned.
-"Architecture complete."
+Then Jamie grinned. "**The Architecture of Trust** is operational.
+Now we need to prove it would stay that way."

 **Diagram 9: Multi-Agent Query Flow—Maria Santos Discharge**